neffers/untitled-cryptography-project/md_docs/request_types.md

     - `entry_id`: the id of the entry to remove
   - Resource server response `data`
     - `None`, use `success` alone to determine outcome
-- `SetPermission`
-  - Sets a user's permission for a leaderboard to a certain permission level.
-Can update a current permission or set a new permission.
-  - Additional client request fields:
-    - `user_id`: the id of the user whose permission is to be updated
-    - `leaderboard_id`: the leaderboard for the permission
-    - `permission`: the new permission for the user
-  - Resource server response `data`
-    - `None`, use `success` alone to determine outcome
 - `RemoveUser`
   - Removes a user and associated data from the database.
   - Additional client request fields: